What happened at Trump’s dinner with Nick Fuentes and Kanye West?

 They sat down to dinner at Mar-a-Lago on Tuesday 22 November with another man in attendance, the notorious white nationalist and Holocaust-denier Mr Fuentes, whom Mr Trump has subsequently claimed not to have previously known or recognised.

-Mr Fuentes is best known for picketing the annual Conservative Political Action Conference for being, as he sees it, insufficiently extreme, for launching his own rival summit and for courting such mainstream MAGA Republicans as Marjorie Taylor Greene and Paul Gosar.
+Mr Fuentes is best known for his livestreams on which he rants about topics including supposed Jewish control of the global system, for picketing the annual Conservative Political Action Conference for being insufficiently extreme and for launching his own rival summit, where he has hosted Maga Republicans including Marjorie Taylor Greene and Paul Gosar.

 He was also recently profiled by British documentarian Louis Theroux for his Forbidden America series.